 The exceptionally honest and outstanding presentation continues in the engine bay.
 The tidy look of under the hood really lets that Silver Diamond motor take center stage.
 And the details on this are great everywhere from the oil bath air cleaner to the brass radiator.
 This 220 cubic-inch motor is part of a long tradition of inline sixes at International Harvester.
 It fires up with the kind of quality that feels like days one, and so it continues to provide robust industrial power.
 Plus, the four-speed manual transmission has a great old-school feel while also providing the best in control.
 And as you look at the undercarriage photos, you see such a clean presentation that reminds you no stone went unturned in the restoration.

 More info: Listing has ended.
-Search on eBay for similar 1952 International
+Click to search on eBay for similar 1952 International (Affiliate link)

 Seller's other items: streetsideclassiccars

 Location: Mesa, Arizona, United States